 – 12-night minimum stay

 Accommodation, food and other facilities

-- Most dietary requirements can be catered for
+- Most dietary requirements can be catered for.

-Limited cell-phone reception, NO Wi-Fi available
+Limited cell-phone reception, Wi-Fi is available